Ira Deutchman: Early career

 While working as a consultant on Whit Stillman's "Metropolitan" for New Line Cinema, Deutchman was recruited to create a new specialized division of the company, which became Fine Line Features.
-Fine Line had an extraordinary five-year run from 1990-1995 under founder and president Ira Deutchman, distributing such critically acclaimed films as "Hoop Dreams", "The Player", "Short Cuts", "Night on Earth", "My Own Private Idaho", and "Mrs. Parker and the Vicious Circle".
+Fine Line had an extraordinary five-year run from 1990 to 1995 under founder and president Ira Deutchman, distributing such critically acclaimed films as "Hoop Dreams", "The Player", "Short Cuts", "Night on Earth", "My Own Private Idaho", and "Mrs. Parker and the Vicious Circle".

 Deutchman left Fine Line in 1995, to co-found independent film production company, Redeemable Features, with partners Peter Newman and Greg Johnson.
 Films included Tony Vitale's "Kiss Me, Guido", Sarah Kernochan's "All I Wanna Do", Adam Davidson's "Way Past Cool", and Tanya Wexler's "Ball in the House".

 Digital media and independent films

 As co-founder of Emerging Pictures, Deutchman was an early promoter of digital film exhibition.
 In 2010, he launched "Movie Tweeviews," a curated, crowd-sourced 140-word film-review Twitter site that includes critics (e.g. Caryn James, Thelma Adams, Joe Leydon), curators, distributors, fans and filmmakers.
 Deutchman is a frequent speaker on the subject of digital film exhibition and marketing at U.S. and international conferences, including those hosted by Power to the Pixel, the Producers Guild of America, and the Motion Picture Association.
 He is also a regular speaker and moderator each year at U.S. and international film festivals, including the Cannes Film Festival, Toronto International Film Festival, SXSW, Guadalajara Film Festival, Traverse City Film Festival, Tribeca Film Festival, Sundance Film Festival, IFP Independent Film Week, San Francisco International Film Festival and the São Paulo International Film Festival.
 He has twice been a keynote speaker at the Art House Convergence annual conference, a conference of mission-driven art house theaters held every January in Midway Utah.